History of the Black Pear Joggers

 2005: Black Pear Joggers

-In 2005 the club applied to become affiliated to UK Athletics, and the club’s name changed to Black Pear Joggers to avoid confusion with the already affiliated Worcester AC.
-The kit was changed from the original blue, to black with white and orange hoops.
+In 2005 the club applied to become affiliated with UK Athletics, and the club’s name changed to Black Pear Joggers to avoid confusion with the already affiliated Worcester AC.
+The kit was changed from the original blue; to black with white and orange hoops.

 Why Black Pear?